andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 ### Using Invariant Schema

-Now to write our interpreters.
+Let's look into writing our interpreters.
 Luckily, we already did most of the work in the previous post.
 Writing `schemaDoc`, `schemaParser`, and `schemaToValue`, we can re-use pretty much all of our code!

 The main (unfortunate) difference is that instead of using `interpret` in every case, we must use `runCoDivAp` to run our `DivAp` in a covariant setting, and